keghub/xml-import/documentation/2.0/education.md

 ### Default price

+The `<defaultPrice />` node is an instance of the type [`Price`]() and contains information for prices that will be applied for every event that has no price specification.
+[Additional information can be found here](event.md#price).

+This field is optional.

 ### Application
 The `<application />` node is an instance of the type [`Application`](../../schemas/2.0/education.xsd#L158-L168) and contains the link where visitors can apply for the course or program.